-GC AVTODOM Has Become A Partner Of The Mosvolonter Resource Center
+GC AVTODOM has become a partner of the Mosvolonter resource center

-(MENAFN- ForPressRelease) Avtodom Group of Companies has entered into a cooperation agreement with the resource center of the development and support of the volunteer movement Mosvolonter.
+(MENAFN- Abtodom) Avtodom Group of Companies has entered into a cooperation agreement with the resource center of the development and support of the volunteer movement Mosvolonter.

 This partnership allows company employees to take part in various volunteer projects and exchange expertise with volunteers from other companies in their free time.
 In addition, volunteers will be able to receive training from Mosvolonter.